AshbelJhuang0331/AJCircleProgressView/README.md

 Drag an UIView to xib or storyboard, then assign custom class to AJCircleProgressView.

-Offering following property and methods to use:
+Offering following properties and methods to use:

 ```objectivec